 - Perfect potatoes every time.
 Boiling potatoes on the stovetop requires a bit more attention and checking to see if they are fork tender.
 By cooking them in the Instant Pot, they cook perfectly every time without the need for standing over the pot.
 Sit back and enjoy a Holiday Cranberry Bourbon Cocktail or Thanksgiving Margarita while you wait!

-- Versatile side dish.
+- Easy side dish.
 These potatoes are decadent enough for holidays like Thanksgiving and Christmas, but also easy enough for simple weeknight meals too.
 Enjoy these garlic mashed potatoes year-round.
+Try my savory mashed sweet potatoes next!

 - Red skin potatoes - Red potatoes are naturally soft and creamy, making them great for making mashed potatoes.
 Red potatoes also have a very thin skin which doesn't require any peeling.